Learning to listen effectively may be the best thing you can do for sustainable private practice ownership.

-First of all, listening to your patients is the key to effective marketing.
-If your marketing strategy is based on anything other than what your patients want and need, it will fail.
-This applies to keeping current patients (and getting those highly desired referrals!) as well as convincing prospective new patients to give your practice a try.
+First of all, really listening to your patients is the common key to thriving in practice!
+If your sustainability strategy is based on anything other than what your patients want and need, a private practice especially will fail.
+This applies to helping your current patients and as well as those prospective new patients anxious to give you a try.

 Second, your staff needs you to listen well to their concerns as well as to their positive feedback.
 Staff satisfaction provides a lot of useful data about which of your business systems are working well and which ones need improvement.
 And, of course, staff morale is important to the overall health of your practice because it will make or break customer service—which keeps patients coming in the door.

-Third, and possibly most important of all, you have to be able to listen to your own intuition about whether your practice is thriving or suffering.
-Remember that in private practice ownership, what matters most is your vision for the practice and your passion for making it succeed.
-Without those driving factors, your business will be running on fumes, and that won’t allow it to go the distance and be sustainable.
+Third, and possibly most important of all, you have to be able to listen to your own intuition about your personal health and satisfaction primarily!
+Remember that in private and direct care, what matters most is your vision for the practice and your passion for making it succeed.
+Without those driving factors, your passion is just is not sustainable.